Datasets available through QResearch

 Civil Registration Data linked to QResearch

-Information is provided by NHS Digital of deaths which have been recorded on the National Death Register.
+Information is provided by NHS England of deaths which have been recorded on the National Death Register.
 This information is then linked to the GP data.
 A summary is given below.

 - Date of death